3. Interactions of the dopaminergic brain areas.

 Nucleus accumbens has increased activity

-- Because hippocampus and mPFC are active simultaneously
+- Because the hippocampus and mPFC are active at the same time

 - Total increase in dopamine in the nucleus accumbens